A thyroidectomy is a full or partial removal of the thyroid. This is a gland in the neck that makes hormones that help the body turn food into energy.

 The American Academy of Otolaryngology—Head and Neck Surgery

 Canadian Society of Otolaryngology—Head and Neck Surgery

 Q & A: Thyroidectomy.
 American Thyroid Association website.
 Available at: http://www.thyroid.org/patient-thyroid-information/what-are-thyroid-problems/q-and-a-thyroidectomy.
 Accessed December 9, 2020.

 Thyroidectomy.
 Cedars-Sinai website.
-Available at: http://www.cedars-sinai.edu/Patients/Programs-and-Services/Head-and-Neck-Cancer-Center/Treatment/Thyroidectomy-.aspx.
-Accessed May 16, 2016.
+Available at: https://www.cedars-sinai.org/programs/cancer/we-treat/head-and-neck/treatments/thyroidectomy.html.
+Accessed December 9, 2020.

 Thyroidectomy.
 Cleveland Clinic website.
 Available at: http://my.clevelandclinic.org/health/treatments_and_procedures/hic_Parathyroid_Surgery/hic-thyroidectomy.
 Accessed December 9, 2020.